sdidi/KeepawaySim/README.md

 1) RoboCup Server C# Implementation
 	-This is the Server origionally designed by Peter Stone and modified by Phillip Verbancsics.
 2) RoboCup Keepaway Experiment adapted from Phillip Verbancsics -This is the Keepaway task implemented on the above RoboCup Server.
-It has been modified to suit our experiment by adding parameters and methods for behavior and genotype characterisation.
+It has been modified to suit our experiment by adding parameters and methods for policy transfer, behavior and genotype characterisation.

 The following shows files with parameters for the experiment :

--mutation.xml, parameters.xml, initialisation.xml, reproduction.xml, saving.xml, speciation.xml, Testing.xml, KeepawayConfig.xml and HyperNEAT.xml.
+-mutation.xml, initialisation.xml, reproduction.xml, saving.xml, speciation.xml and KeepawayConfig.xml.

 To run the simulation, open the Executables folder and run Keepaway.exe file or using Visual Studio open RoboCup.sln file and run Keepaway project.